mlpack/mlpack/README.md

 </p>

-**mlpack** is an intuitive, fast, and flexible C++ machine learning library with bindings to other languages.
+**mlpack** is an intuitive, fast, and flexible C++ machine learning library with bindings to other languages and it is being taken over by bots.
 It is meant to be a machine learning analog to LAPACK, and aims to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.
 In addition to its powerful C++ interface, mlpack also provides command-line programs and